CIRCL/carl-hauser/SOTA/SOTA.md

 Text is an issue in screenshots matching.
 On one hand, it provides information that can be used to match pictures together, and on the other hand it creates keypoints that can be too easily matched, which create false positive.
 Therefore, some solutions or their combinations are possible :

--   Remove text / Black rectangle
+-   Remove text / Black rectangle (or arbitrary color)

 -   Remove text / Background color rectangle